Inflection: Compared to derivation

 Inflection is the process of adding inflectional morphemes that modify a verb's tense, mood, aspect, voice, person, or number or a noun's case, gender, or number, rarely affecting the word's meaning or class.
 Examples of applying inflectional morphemes to words are adding -s to the root dog to form dogs and adding -ed to wait to form waited.

 In contrast, derivation is the process of adding derivational morphemes, which create a new word from existing words and change the semantic meaning or the part of speech of the affected word, such as by changing a noun to a verb.

 Distinctions between verbal moods are mainly indicated by derivational morphemes.

 Words are rarely listed in dictionaries on the basis of their inflectional morphemes (in which case they would be lexical items).
 However, they often are listed on the basis of their derivational morphemes.
 For instance, English dictionaries list readable and readability, words with derivational suffixes, along with their root read.
-However, no traditional English dictionary lists book as one entry and books as a separate entry; the same goes for jump and jumped.
+However, traditional English dictionaries do not list books as an entry separately from book; the same goes for jumped and jump.

 Inflectional morphology

-Languages that add inflectional morphemes to words are sometimes called inflectional languages, which is a synonym for inflected languages.
+Languages that add inflectional morphemes to words are called inflectional languages or inflected languages.
 Morphemes may be added in several different ways: